bagisto/bagisto-docs/docs/2.2/introduction/docker.md

 docker run -it -d -p 80:80 webkul/bagisto:2.2.2
 ```

+> **Note:**
+> If port 80 is already in use, you can try using a different port.
+For example, you can map port 8082 on your local machine to port 80 in the container by running the following command:
+>
+> ```bash
+> docker run -it -d -p 8082:80 webkul/bagisto:2.2.2
+> ```
+> After this, you can access the application at `http://localhost:8082/` instead of `http://localhost:80`.

 #### Step 3: Access Bagisto in Your Browser

 After the container is up and running, open your browser and navigate to `http://localhost`.
 This will load the Bagisto setup.